google/cel-go/repl/appengine/README.md

 ## Development

+Node.js and Go (>=1.18) are required to run the application.

-To run the application in development, run the angular CLI builder in watch mode and run the Go server as follows:
+To run the application in development mode, run the npm watch script and run the Go server as follows:

 ```
 # from the `repl/appengine/web` directory:
-ng build --watch
+npm run watch

 # from the repl/appengine directory:
 go run ./main --serve_static ./web/dist/web